eirbja/eirbja.github.io/README.md

 ### Check if it works

+To check you website, go to ```https://username.github.io/```. "username" needs to be set to your github username.

 If this does not work go to the github repo on the github website.
 Click settings in the top bar, and then pages on the left.
 URL should look like this: https://github.com/username/username.github.io/settings/pages

 Find: "***Branch***